unik-name/help-unikname/docs/3-unikname-connect/howto-integrate-unikname-connect.md

 <uniknameconnect/> can be easily integrated within opensource frameworks compatible with the standard OAuth 2.0 protocol.

-[Our discussion forum website](https://forum.unikname.com) is based on the famous open source Discourse solution. <unikname/> users are automatically signed-in for an optimal user experience.
+[Our discussion forum website](https://forum.unikname.com) is based on the famous open source Discourse solution. <brand name="unikname"/> users are automatically signed-in for an optimal user experience.

 [<uniknameconnect/> can be used to access your Discourse accounts](/integration/connect/apps/discourse).